GreedECrow/leepierson_reading-notes001/README.md

 - It's possible to make all the right moves and still lose.
 That's not failure, that's life.
 - Don't stress the big things.
 Big things are big for a reason.
 They are complicated and difficult and time consuming.
 Be proud you tried the big things.
 Stress the little things.
 The little things are easy, ignoring the little things pile up until they are big things.
 If you deal with all the little things quickly while you can you have more time to deal with the big things.
 I hope that makes sense.

+If you would like to know a little more, please click [here(]